DIRECTLab/carla-energy-consumption/docs/CARLA_DEMO.md

   * Eg. `python run_carla_demo.py -a` will run the automated driving and traffic demo.
 * There is a help message you can see by running `python run_carla_demo.py -h` which will tell you how to use the options.

-### More Manual Method
+### Manual Method

-*This is the older method for getting the demo running, still works but the current method is more automated.*
+*This is the older method for getting the demo running, still works but the current method is more automated.
+Try this method should the automated method fail.*

 1. Starting the Carla Server
     1. Open a terminal